Tin Coca-Cola Sign, ca. 1890

-This is a sign that I found quite a few years ago in a very old, ramshackled house that was vine-covered.
+Well, this is a sign that I found quite a few years ago in a very old ramshackled house that was vine-covered.
 And for some reason, it appealed to me.
 I just went in to see what might be sitting there.
-And here's what was sitting there.
+And here is what was sitting there.
 But you can see it's had a hard life.
 It's been shot at and stabbed.
 And I know nothing about it, but I'm very attracted to it.

 Coca-Cola collectibles are probably some of the hottest collectibles that are available.
-Back in 1886, when Coca-Cola was invented in Atlanta, Georgia, it was developed strictly as a headache and nerve tonic.
-It wasn't as a soft drink.
-And it started off where they would mix the syrup with water.
-And one day somebody had it at one of the counters of a local drugstore, somebody mixed soda water with it.
-Now, Coca-Cola, how it actually got its name is it had the cola from the African kola nut, and the coca leaves.
+Back in 1886, when Coca-Cola was invented in Atlanta, Georgia, they would mix the syrup with water.
+Somebody mixed soda water with it.
+Now Coca-Cola, how it actually got its name is it had the cola from the African kola nut and the coca leaves.
 So there was a minor amount of cocaine that actually was in there.
 This sign is probably one of the earliest and rarest Coca-Cola signs that ever was produced.

 Oh, my goodness.